 It is not enough to communicate extensively about the program before the launch or to have a grand launch event.
 It is equally important to continue the communication even after the launch.

-Open house sessions to resolve issues, follow-up communication about the program features and benefits and sharing early success stories are some of the ways that the organization can maintain the momentum built-up through the pre-launch and post launch phase.
+Post-launch, open house sessions, follow-up communication about the program features and benefits and sharing early success stories can be useful.
+Moreover, this can help the organization to maintain the momentum built-up through the pre-launch and post launch phase.

 7. Focus on Continuous Feedback and Improvement

-One of the critical but often overlooked ways to drive traction for employee recognition programs is the feedback process.
-The organization should create proper mechanisms to gather regular feedback about the program from the employees such as satisfaction surveys and focus discussions.
+Additionally, one of the critical but often overlooked ways to drive traction for employee recognition programs is the feedback process.
+So, the organization should create proper mechanisms to gather regular feedback about the program from the employees such as satisfaction surveys and focus discussions.

-They should make sure that such feedback is used constructively for modifying or enhancing the program.
-This needs to be a continuous process and might be one of the most important factors for the success of the program.
+Hence, organizations should utilize such feedback for modifying or enhancing the program.
+Therefore, this needs to be a continuous process and might be one of the most important factors for the success of the program.

 Organizations need to create traction for employee recognition programs among their workforce to derive the expected benefits.
 It is as important as designing and developing the program itself.